rogersanbr/react-github-app/README.md

 ## Folder structure

 --/src
-----/components -> React components for this app
 ----/core -> Core code as auth and state management
-----/ pages -> The different pages that the project has
+----/pages -> The different pages that the project has
-----/ shared -> Shared code used across all app
+----/shared -> Shared code used across all app
+------/components -> React components for this app